 - Mount Fitz Roy is a hiker's paradise.
 An adventure-filled day on the trail could turn to a nightmare if you were to slip and fall onto sharp jagged rocks.
 Nature is beautiful; it is also merciless and does not forgive errors.
 Ensure that you are in adequate physical condition and wear comfortable, broken-in hiking boots.
 Blister prevention balm would also be a useful addition to your backpack.

 - Do not fall into the trap of local tour operators who promise to take you to exotic locations at cheap rates.
 They would almost always vanish with your advance, and you would have a hard time tracking them down and prosecuting them.
 Even if they show up, the "exotic location" will likely turn out to be an ordinary camping trip in the middle of an underwhelming prairie.

 Before You Travel to Argentina - Do This

 Touring Argentina is a thrilling and fun-filled experience.
-However, never forget these
+However, never forget these three guidelines:

 - Always be careful that no one steals your visa, passport, or any other essential travel documents.

 - Make decisions with your head, not your heart.
 Impulsiveness is your worst enemy in a foreign land.